-You'll thank me, I promise.
-The Pitti Palace one of Florence's must see sites, offering visitors a wonderful and immersive experience.
+The Pitti Palace is truly one of Florence’s must see sites, offering visitors a wonderful and immersive experience.
 The palace is home to the world’s best collection of works by Raphael, among other treasures.

 History of the Pitti Palace